 Losing Weight – Next Steps

 We’ve been operating weight loss programmes in Ireland for over 23 years.
 In that time we’ve worked with many women and men who’ve struggled to get pregnant but after completing one of our weight loss programmes have gone on to lose weight, conceive and start a family of their own.

 Not only that, but by losing weight they have reduced and eliminated many of the medical conditions that prevailed while they were overweight.

 1. We invite you to book an initial assessment with you local Motivation Weight Management clinic.

 2. At the assessment we complete a full body composition analysis and take your measurements.

 3. We explain our approach in-depth and recommend the programme we believe is best for you.
-You’ll meet every week in one of our 24 clinics nationwide for a relaxed one-to-one session where your compassionate weight loss advisor will help you work towards your goal of conceiving.
+You’ll meet every week in one of our weight loss clinics for a relaxed one-to-one session where your compassionate weight loss advisor will help you work towards your goal of conceiving.